Astragalus microcymbus: Range

 The skiff milkvetch occupies a very small range within Gunnison County and likely into the northwestern edge of Saguache county within Southwestern Colorado.
 Historically, estimates have been up to 20,500 individual plants in five distinct populations.
 It is found in a 3.5 × 10 mile area with a disconnected population 10.5 mile to the southwest.
 These ranges occupy two distinct drainages: the South Beaver Creek drainage and the Cebolla Creek drainage, with elevation ranging from 2400 to 2500m.
 These areas are land managed by the BLM (Bureau of Land Management) and private land owners.
 Skiff milkvetch live primarily on gravelly sandy loam soils that are well drained.
 Occasionally, they be found growing on rock outcroppings, loose stones, and shallow soils within sagebrush.
 This region is relatively cold and dry, receiving about 20 in of precipitation annually and having an average temperature of 39.1 F.

 Ecology

 Skiff milkvetch lives in the sagebrush steppe in the Mountain-Prairie region of the United States.
 This region occupies the interior of the continent west of the Rocky Mountains.
-It is characterized by the dominant vegetation type, Sagebrush (Artemesia spp.).
+It is characterized by the dominant vegetation type, sagebrush (Artemisia spp.).
 Living among the sagebrush are a variety of bird species, small mammals, predatory animals, and grazers.
 Most notably, there is the Gunnison sage-grouse, rabbit, coyote, and pronghorn.
 There are also a variety of herbaceous plants living in the understory of the sagebrush such as; native bromes, cacti, and other wildflowers with bitterbrush and rabbitbrush bushes.
 The skiff milkvetch provides a food source for small mammals that feed on the above ground vegetative structures of the plant.